-- our investments, loans and advances and certain of our subsidiaries' payment of dividends and other restricted payments; - our incurrence of additional indebtedness; - the granting of liens, other than liens created pursuant to the commercial debt facility and revolving credit facility and certain permitted liens; - mergers, consolidations and sales of all or a substantial part of our business or licenses; - the hedging, forward sale or swap of our production of crude oil or natural gas or other commodities;

-- the sale of assets (other than production sold in the ordinary course of business); and - our capital expenditures that we can fund with our commercial debt facility, and revolving credit facility.
+- our investments, loans and advances and certain of our subsidiaries' payment of dividends and other restricted payments; - our incurrence of additional indebtedness; - the granting of liens, other than liens created pursuant to the commercial debt facility and revolving credit facility and certain permitted liens; - mergers, consolidations and sales of all or a substantial part of our business or licenses; - the hedging, forward sale or swap of our production of crude oil or natural gas or other commodities; - the sale of assets (other than production sold in the ordinary course of business); and - our capital expenditures that we can fund with our commercial debt facility, and revolving credit facility.

 Our commercial debt facility, and revolving credit facility require us to maintain certain financial ratios, such as debt service coverage ratios and cash flow coverage ratios.
 All of these restrictive covenants may limit our ability to expand or pursue our business strategies.
 Our ability to comply with these and other provisions of our commercial debt facility, and revolving credit facility may be impacted by changes in economic or business conditions, our results of operations or events beyond our control.
-The breach of any of these covenants could result in a default under our commercial debt facility, and revolving credit facility and revolving credit facility, together with accrued interest, such lenders could elect to declare all amounts borrowed under our commercial debt facility and revolving credit facility, together with accrued interest, to be due and payable.
+The breach of any of these covenants could result in a default under our commercial debt facility, and revolving credit facility, in which case, depending on the actions taken by the lenders thereunder or their successors or assignees, such lenders could elect to declare all amounts borrowed under our commercial debt facility and revolving credit facility, together with accrued interest, to be due and payable.
 If we were unable to repay such borrowings or interest, our lenders, successors or assignees could proceed against their collateral.
 If the indebtedness under our commercial debt facility and, revolving credit facility were to be accelerated, our assets may not be sufficient to repay in full such indebtedness.